PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

 displayCarrierExtraContent
 :
-    Display additional content for a carrier (e.g pickup points) This hook calls only the module related to the carrier, in order to add options when needed
+    Displays additional content for a carrier.
+It can be used for selecting pickup points, delivery time etc. This hook calls only the module related to the carrier, in order to add options only when needed.
+Your module name must be specified in `external_module_name` property of the carrier, otherwise it won't be called.

     Located in: /classes/checkout/DeliveryOptionsFinder.php